Information Sharing & Consent

 Data Protection legislation is a barrier to sharing information

-Personal information collected by one organisation / agency cannot be disclosed further
+Personal information collected by one organisation / agency cannot be disclosed to another

-NO This is not the case, unless the information is to be used for a purpose incompatible with the purpose to which it was originally collected.
+NO This is not the case unless the information is to be used for a purpose incompatible with the purpose for which it was originally collected.
 In the case of children in need, or children at risk of significant harm, it is difficult to foresee circumstances where information law would be a barrier to sharing personal information with other practitioners.
-Practitioners looking to share information should consider which processing condition in the Data Protection Act 2018 is most appropriate for use in the particular circumstances of the case.
-This may be the safeguarding processing condition or another relevant provision.

 The common law duty of confidence and the Human Rights Act 1998 prevent the sharing of personal information

-NO This is not the case.
-In addition to the Data Protection Act 2018 and GDPR, practitioners need to balance the common law duty of confidence and the Human Rights Act 1998 against the effect on individuals and others of not sharing the information.
+NO No, this is not the case.
+In addition to the Data Protection Act 2018 and GDPR, practitioners need to balance the common law duty of confidence and the Human Rights Act 1998 against the effect on individuals or others of not sharing the information

 IT systems are often a barrier to effective information sharing